Designing beautiful sustainable floral displays for your unique union.

-Wedding and event florist on Dja Dja Wurrung, Wurrundjeri and Wadawurrung country.
-Including Castlemaine, Harcourt, Maldon, Macedon, Woodend, Hepburn, Daylesford, Ballarat, Lancefield and Bendigo.
+Wedding and event florist based on Dja Dja Wurrung, Castlemaine, and servicing Macedon, Woodend, Daylesford, Ballarat, Lancefield, Bendigo, Melbourne, and beyond.

 The flowers in Lil and Em’s wedding bouquets were grown on Leanganook (Mount Alexander), within 5 kms of their wedding at Harcourt Valley Winery.
 As they celebrated their union, a rainbow appeared.